paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 - **granularity** (validator disabling could remove only a portion of validator privileges instead of all)

 Granularity is particularly crucial in the final design as only a few select functions are disabled while others remain.

+## Enabling Approval Voter Slashes

+The original Polkadot 1.0 design describes that all validators on the loosing side of the dispute are slashed.
+In the current system only the backers are slashed and any approval voters on the wrong side will not be slashed.
+This creates some undesirable incentives:

+- Lazy approval checkers (approvals yay`ing everything)
+- Spammy approval checkers (approval voters nay`ing everything)

+Initially those slashes were disabled to reduce the complexity and to minimize the risk surface in case the system malfunctioned.
+This is especially risky in case any nondeterministic bugs are present in the system.
+Once validator re-enabling is launched approval voter slashes can be re-instated.
+Numbers need to be further explored but slashes between 0-2% are reasonable.
+0% would still disable which with the opportunity cost consideration should be enough.

 </br></br></br>